-Having had only traditional pedicures in my life that seemed to only gloss over my foot/nail issues (of which there are many) I thought a medical pedicure would just be a more intensive version of the pedicures I’d previously had, but it seems I had massively underestimated the Dabbs medi pedi.
+Having had only traditional pedicures in my life that seemed to gloss over my foot/nail issues (of which there are many), I thought a medical pedicure would just be a more intensive version of the file and polish jobs I’d previously had, but it seems I had massively underestimated the Dabbs medi pedi.

 The treatment was basically a full foot overhaul, involving some minor incisions around toenails followed by a cuticle-removing buffer, some general removal of dead skin, and a serious sloughing off of dead skin on my soles.
 My feet afterwards looked entirely different: healthy, with shining nails that didn’t require polish to make them look good.

 But this isn’t all about looks.
 The real difference this medi pedi made is that I am now able to cram my feet into tight boots and not feel the pinch of my toenails digging in, a pinch infinitely more uncomfortable than that which you will feel after parting with what now seems little cash for a lot of comfort.